AndrejLozanovski/AndrejLozanovski/README.md

 ### [Kinemoe](https://andrejlozanovski-project03.netlify.app/)
 The website serves as an online streaming platform that allows users to explore, engage with, and express themselves through a wide variety of media content including (but not limited to) Movies, TV series, documentaries, and podcasts
 Tech Stack: **React, TypeScript, Firebase**

+<br><br>

+## 🛠 Current Focus & Visions

+Currently, I'm working on an exciting project with a company that combines web development and digital marketing.

+On the side, I've been diving into the world of e-commerce.
+There's so much to learn and it's changing faster than I can update my browser tabs.
+I'm constantly amazed by how a few lines of code can create entire online marketplaces.

+My vision?
+To keep pushing my limits, learning the latest tech trends and creating web experiences that make people go 'Wow!'
+I believe that a commitment to lifelong learning is essential in this industry.
+I'm excited for the challenges ahead, knowing that every obstacle is an opportunity to learn and grow.
+Onwards and upwards!